RumbleDB/hep-iris-benchmark-jsoniq/README.md

 ./test_queries.py -v
 ```

+This will currently fail as we do not have a reference result for the full data set yet.
+Use `-N 150` or `-N 1000` to test with 150 or 1000 events, respectively.

-Run following to see more options
+Run the following command to see more options

 ```
 $ ./test_queries.py --help